We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 The white lion is a Kruger subspecies, which is native to the Timbavati area.

-They exist since several hundred years, but come to the public eye in the 1970s.
+They exist for several hundred years but come to the public eye in the 1970s.

 There is only one albino Gorilla documented, in the Barcelona Zoo Spain displayed for visitors to view.